 Sentiment Analysis is a technique that uses Natural Language Processing (NLP), Text Mining, and Computational Linguistics to identify and extract the emotions present in the text.
 It has become increasingly valuable in today's digital age, as the proliferation of reviews, blogs, ratings, and feedback on the internet has created a wealth of information for businesses looking to understand their customers, identify new opportunities, and manage their reputation.

 This technique has a wide range of applications and is used by many different industries, such as Market Research, Customer Feedback, Brand Monitoring, Employee Engagement, and Social Media Monitoring.
 By analyzing the emotions expressed in customer feedback, for example, businesses can gain insight into how their products or services are perceived and make improvements accordingly.

-After completing this blog, we will have the knowledge about
+In this blog, we will explore the following topics:

 Let’s build a model for classifying the sentiments using the conventional approach!